Common Power Module¶

-This page explains how to set up the 3DR Power Module (PM) to measure battery voltage and current consumption.
+This page explains how to set up the Common Power Module to measure battery voltage and current consumption.
 The information will also be useful for setting up other types of Power Module.

-The Pixhawk and APM 2.x have a dedicated connector for attaching the 3DR Power Module (PM).
+Most flight controllers including the Pixhawk have a dedicated connector for attaching the Power Module.
 This is useful because it:

 - Provides a stable 5.37V and 2.25Amp power supply which reduces the chances of a brown-out